 - Line a small baking sheet with parchment paper

 - Wash the figs in cold water and pat them dry with a paper towel.
-Remove the stems, (optional) and cut each fig in half; place on the parchment lined baking sheet.
+Remove the stems, and cut each fig in half; place on the parchment-lined baking sheet.
 Add the honey to a small dish and microwave for 10 seconds, brush the figs with the warm honey and sprinkle with the thyme leaves.
 Transfer the baking sheet to the middle of the oven and roast them for 15 minutes.
 Allow to cool.

 Goat Cheese Custard

 - Stop the mixer and add the cream.
+Mix well.
 Add the lemon juice, lemon zest and salt.
 Continue to blend on medium speed for 1 minute, stop the motor and scrape down the sides and bottom of the bowl.
 Continue mixing for an additional 30 seconds.